opentargets/gentropy/.github/pull_request_template.md

 - [ ] Did you make sure there is no commented out code in this PR?
 - [ ] Did you follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) standards in PR title and commit messages?
 - [ ] Did you make sure the branch is up-to-date with the `dev` branch?
-- [ ] tests have been added to verify that the new code works
+- [ ] Did you write any new necessary tests?
 - [ ] passes local tests (`make test`)
 - [ ] passes pre-commits (e.g `poetry run pre-commit run --all-files`)